 Field education, or "mentored ministry", is an exciting opportunity to integrate classroom experience with life and ministry in the Church.
 This opportunity is required for all Master of Divinity students and is open by special approval to Master of Arts students.

 - to help students who intend to pursue pastoral or vocational ministry to test, exercise, and improve their gifts and skills;

 - to provide students with firsthand experience in the services to which God has called them;

-- to glorify the Lord Jesus Christ through service to His Kingdom.
+- and most importantly, to glorify the Lord Jesus Christ through service to His Kingdom.

-A few examples of ways students may earn RTS field education credit include:
+A few examples of ways students may fulfill the RTS Field Education requirement include:

 - student supply in a vacant pulpit;

 - missionary internships;

 - parachurch organizations;

 - youth ministry;